Heavily-Pregnant Kate Middleton Makes Surprise Appearance With Prince William, The Queen During Easter Service

 Just a week after officially starting her maternity leave, Kate Middleton made a surprise public appearance at Easter service on Sunday.

-The heavily-pregnant duchess attended the event with her husband Prince William, Queen Elizabeth II, and other senior royals, Mirror reported.
-The soon-to-be mother of three looked simple and chic as she arrived at St. George’s Chapel in Windsor Castle — the exact location where Prince Harry and Meghan Markle are set to wed next month.
+The heavily-pregnant duchess attended the event with her husband, Prince William, Queen Elizabeth II, and other senior royals, the Mirror reported.
+The soon-to-be mother-of-three looked simple and chic as she arrived at St. George’s Chapel in Windsor Castle — the exact location where Prince Harry and Meghan Markle are set to wed next month.

-The Duke and Duchess of Cambridge arrived at the church a few minutes late, showing up as the Queen and other royal family members were waiting inside.
-Despite being eight months pregnant, Kate never failed to impress with her elegant ensemble.
+The Duke and Duchess of Cambridge arrived at the church a few minutes late, showing up as the queen and other royal family members were waiting inside.
+Despite being eight months pregnant, Kate didn’t fail to impress with her elegant ensemble.

 During her latest sighting, the royal wore a dark coat, giant pearl earrings, and pin.
 She also appeared to recycle the hat she wore for St. Patrick’s Day in 2015.
-Prince William, on the other hand, donned a dark blue suit, looking dapper as ever.
+Prince William, on the other hand, donned a dark blue suit, and looked dapper as ever.

-The lovely couple attended the service without their two children — Prince George, 4 and Princess Charlotte, 2.
+The lovely couple attended the service without their two children: Prince George, 4 and Princess Charlotte, 2.

-And while many were anticipating to see the two adorable children, it has been revealed that they don’t always attend Easter service with the Queen.
+And while many were anticipating to see the two adorable children, it has been revealed that they don’t always attend Easter service with the queen.
 In fact, Prince George and Princess Charlotte have never visited St. George’s Chapel with their parents on Easter.

 William and Kate arriving late for the service pic.twitter.com/iRyh5VTY3D